-A summary is a condensed but broad overview of the content within a source, written in your own words.
-A summary is typically much shorter than the text from where the information is taken.
+Summarizing means giving a concise overview of a text’s main points in your own words.
+A summary is always much shorter than the original text.

 When to summarize

 There are many situations in which you might have to summarize an article or other source:

 - As a stand-alone assignment to show you’ve understood the material.